o3de/o3de.org/content/docs/userguide/networking/marshalling.md

 ---
-description: ' Learn how marshalers read and write data to and from buffers in a &ALYlong;
-  GridMate network session. '
+description: ' Learn how marshalers read and write data to and from buffers in a Amazon Lumberyard GridMate network session. '
 title: Marshalling
 ---